CNES/S1Tiling/docs/files.rst

 Temporary files
 ---------------

-Before generating the final products, S1 Tiling produces temporary files it doesn't remove automatically.

-These files are kept (cached) as they could be used:

-- in between several runs to shorten processing times when resuming after an interruption,
+Before generating the final products, S1 Tiling produces temporary files.
+Some are removed automatically, others are :ref:`cached <data-caches>` in between several runs to shorten processing times when resuming after an interruption.
-- and other reasons specified below.

 .. note:: It's up to you, end-user, to clean that directory regularly.